MohRohmanAbdilah/banking-finance-analysis/credit-card-performance-analysis/README.md

 ## 🔍 Insights Deep Dive

 ### Category 1: Operational Efficiency & Root Cause Analysis
-* **Primary Failure Driver:** "Insufficient Balance" is the number one cause of transaction declines, accounting for **298 cases**.
-This suggests customers are often unaware of their available balance before attempting a purchase.
+* **Primary Failure Driver:** "Insufficient Balance" accounts for **298 cases**, suggesting customers lack real-time visibility of their funds.
-* **Technical Glitches:** There were **55 pure system failures** recorded.
-While lower in volume than balance issues, these glitches directly impact customer trust and reliability during the checkout process.
+* **Technical Health:** **55 pure system glitches** were identified.
+While fewer in number, they correlate directly with major drops in daily spending volume.

 ### Category 2: Daily Spending Activity & Volume Patterns
-* **System Anomaly:** Daily spending volume dropped from its peak of $2,628 to just **$759.91** on January 16th.
+* **The "Jan 16th" Anomaly:** Spending plummeted to **$759.91** from a peak of $2,628.
-* **Downtime Correlation:** This sharp decline occurred exactly when the system recorded its highest frequency of technical glitches.
-This proves that system stability is a crucial factor in maintaining consistent daily transaction flow.
+* **Reliability Correlation:** This decline is perfectly aligned with the peak of technical glitches, proving that infrastructure stability is the primary driver of consistent revenue.

-### Category 3: Total Spending by Card Type (Debit vs. Credit)
+### Category 3: Total Spending by Card Type
-* **Debit Dominance:** Spending through Debit cards reached **$16,227.72**, significantly outpacing Credit cards which totaled only **$9,611.76**.
+* **Debit Dominance:** Total Debit spending ($16,227.72) is nearly double that of Credit ($9,611.76).
-* **Conversion Opportunity:** Since these customers hold high credit scores (>700), the bank has a massive opportunity to shift this debit volume toward credit instruments to increase profit margins without significantly increasing credit risk.
+* **Conversion Potential:** Since these users are high-credit-score individuals, they represent a prime target for credit-focused loyalty incentives.

 ---

 ## 🚀 Recommendations
-Based on the findings above, I recommend the following strategic actions to the management team:
-* **Real-time Balance Notifications:** Implement automated low-balance alerts to customer apps to reduce transaction failures caused by "Insufficient Balance."
+* **Real-time Liquidity Alerts:** Implement automated "Low Balance" push notifications to reduce transaction declines.
-* **Credit Activation Incentives:** Launch promotional programs (such as 1-2% cashback or reward points) specifically for credit card transactions to encourage low-risk customers to shift away from debit usage.
+* **Credit Conversion Incentives:** Launch cashback or reward programs specifically for the Low-Risk segment to shift spend from Debit to Credit.
-* **Infrastructure Audit & Upgrade:** Conduct an immediate audit of the transaction authorization system to eliminate the technical glitches that caused a 60% loss in transaction volume in a single business day.
+* **Infrastructure Audit:** Prioritize IT system stability to eliminate glitches that cause 60% revenue dips in a single day.

 ---

 ## ⚠️ Assumptions and Caveats
-* **Data Selection:** The analysis exclusively covers customers with a Credit Score >= 700 and a Debt-to-Income (DTI) ratio < 0.4.
-* **Security Exclusion:** Cards identified as compromised on the *Dark Web* during security audits were fully removed from the dataset to ensure the validity of active customer data.
+* **Filtered Scope:** Analysis is restricted to active, safe, and low-risk customer segments.
-* **Currency:** All monetary values are expressed in USD.
+* **Currency:** All figures are in USD.
+* **Security:** Compromised cards were excluded during the SQL processing phase.